manojit-007/Weather-app/README.md

 # Weather-app
 Weather app using Html, Css and Javascript

+## Mini app
+Simple and Mini Weather App project

 ## Description
 This is a simple weather web application.
 It get weather data from openweathermap